-When there are two types of monomers joining to make a polymer, that type of polymer is known as a copolymer.
-This is also known as heteropolymer.
-Two monomers can join in any fashion to make a polymer.
-Based on these joining variations, copolymers can be categorized as follows.
+When there are two types of monomers joining to make a polymer, we can call that type of polymer as a copolymer.
+A synonym for this is heteropolymer.
+Therefore, two monomers can join in any fashion to make a polymer.

-- If the two monomers are arranged in an alternative way, it is known as an alternating copolymer. (for example, if the two monomers are A and B, they will arrange like ABABABABAB)
+- If the two monomers arrange in an alternative way, we call it ‘an alternating copolymer’. (for example, if the two monomers are A and B, they will arrange like ABABABABAB)

-- If the monomers are arranged in any order like AABAAABBBBAB, it is known as random copolymer.
+- If the monomers arrange in any order like AABAAABBBBAB, we call it a random copolymer.

-- Sometimes each monomer can join with the same type of monomers, and then the two blocks of homopolymers can join.
-This type is known as block copolymers (ex: AAAAAAABBBBBBB).
+- Sometimes, each monomer can join with the same type of monomers, and then the two blocks of homopolymers can join.
+We call this type as block copolymers (ex: AAAAAAABBBBBBB).

-When a single type of monomer is polymerized to form a macromolecule, it is known as a homopolymer.
+When a single type of monomer undergoes polymerization to form a macromolecule, we call it a homopolymer.
 In other words, there is one repeating unit.
-Polystyrene is a homopolymer where the repeating unit is styrene residues.
+For example, polystyrene is a homopolymer where the repeating unit is styrene residues.